DataJediAcademy/Sales-Analysis-Assessment/README.md

 - Using PowerBI, you are expected to create stunning visual reports on items 1-4.
 Your organization has predefined PowerBI templates for its reports developed by a consultant.
 The consultant refers you to the link below to help you get inspiration on captivating templates... https://youtu.be/KZDFw_G-Rj8

 ### Deliverables
 - Create stunning visualisations which will guide the management team in making optimal decisions for items 1-4 in the brief.
+Complete this in PowerBI
 - Write commentary advising management on the optimal decisions based on your dashboards/reports.
+Complete the commentary in a 1-2 page Powerpoint document.
-- You will be presenting your dashboards and commentary to the company's management in a week.
+- Send your submissions to submissions@datajedi.io within a week.
+You will be presenting your dashboards and commentary in an interview after submission.
+Interview timeline will be communicated.